quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
 Mr Leeonnas was great from start to finish in helping with our home buyers process!
 He is completely down to earth and let me know that if I ever had any questions about the process to never hesitate to call him, he was there to put my mind at ease and let me know that he was working hard to put me and my family into our home!
-I’m forever thankful for all his hard work!!
+I'm forever thankful for all his hard work!!
 If you need a lender he is Definitely the man for the job!
 Looking forward to working with him again in the near future!

 
 1